-Increases in the risks associated with runoff at the global scale (medium confidence), and in flood hazard in some regions (medium confidence), can be expected at global warming of 1.5°C, with an overall increase in the area affected by flood hazard at 2°C (medium confidence) (Section 3.3.5).
-There are studies, however, that indicate that socio-economic conditions will exacerbate flood impacts more than global climate change, and that the magnitude of these impacts could be larger in some regions (Arnell and Lloyd-Hughes, 2014; Winsemius et al., 2016; Alfieri et al., 2017; Arnell et al., 2018; Kinoshita et al., 2018).
-Assuming constant population sizes, countries representing 73% of the world population will experience increasing flood risk, with an average increase of 580% at 4°C compared to the impact simulated over the baseline period 1976-2005.
-This impact is projected to be reduced to a 100% increase at 1.5°C and a 170% increase at 2°C (Alfieri et al., 2017).
-Alfieri et al. (2017) additionally concluded that the largest increases in flood risks would be found in the US, Asia, and Europe in general, while decreases would be found in only a few countries in eastern Europe and Africa.
-Overall, Alfieri et al., (2017) reported that the projected changes are not homogeneously distributed across the world land surface.
-Alfieri et al. (2018) studied the population affected by flood events using three case studies in European states, specifically central and western Europe, and found that the population affected could be limited to 86% at 1.5°C of warming compared to 93% at 2°C. Under the SSP2 population scenario, Arnell et al. (2018) found that 39% (range 36-46%) of impacts on populations exposed to river flooding globally could be avoided at 1.5°C compared to 2°C of warming.
+Increases in the risks associated with runoff at global scale (high confidence), and in flood hazard in some regions (high confidence), can be expected at warming of 1.5°C level with an overall increase in the area affected by flood hazard at 2°C (high confidence) (see Section 3.3.5).
+There are studies, however, revealing that socio-economic conditions will exacerbate flood impacts more than global climate change, and the magnitude of the impacts can be larger in some region (Arnell and Lloyd-Hughes, 2014; Winsemius et al., 2016; Alfieri et al., 2017; Arnell et al., 2018; Kinoshita et al., 2018) (limited evidence, medium agreement).
+Assuming constant population sizes, countries representing 73% of the world population will experience increasing flood risk with an average of 580% increase at 4°C compared to the impact simulated over the baseline period 1976-2005.
+Such impact is projected to be reduced to 100% increase at 1.5°C and 170% at 2°C (Alfieri et al., 2017).
+Alfieri et al. (2017) reveal that the largest increases in flood risks are found in U.S., Asia, and Europe in general, while decreases are found in only few countries in Eastern Europe and Africa.
+Alfiere et al (2017) report that the projected changes are not homogeneously distributed on the world land surface.
+Alfieri et al. (2018) studied the population affected by flood events in European states, specifically Central and Western Europe, and found that the population affected can be limited to 86% for 1.5°C warming compared to 93% at 2°C. Under the SSP2 population scenario, Arnell et al. (2018) find that 39% (range 36-46%) of impacts on populations exposed to river flood can be globally avoided at 1.5°C compared to 2 °C warming.

-Under scenarios SSP1-5, Arnell and Lloyd-Hughes (2014) found that the number of people exposed to increased flooding in 2050 under warming of about 1.5°C could be reduced by 26-34 million compared to the number exposed to increased flooding associated with 2°C of warming.
-Variation between socio-economic levels, however, is projected to be larger than variation between the two levels of global warming.
-Kinoshita et al. (2018) found that a serious increase in potential flood fatality (5.7%) is projected without any adaptation if global warming increases from 1.5°C to 2°C, whereas the projected increase in potential economic loss (0.9%) is relatively small.
-Nevertheless, their study indicates that socio-economic changes make a larger contribution to the potentially increased consequences of future floods, and about half of the increase in potential economic losses could be mitigated by autonomous adaptation.
+Under SSP1-5 scenario, Arnell and Lloyd-Hughes (2014) find that the number of people exposed to increased flooding in 2050 under warming of about 1.5°C can be reduced by 26-34 million compared to those people exposed to increased flooding associated with 2°C. Variation between socio-economic differences, however, are larger than the variation between the extent of global warming.
+Kinoshita et al. (2018) find that a serious increase in potential flood fatality (5.7%) is projected without any adaptation if global warming increases from 1.5°C to 2°C, whereas an increase in potential economic loss (0.9%) is relatively small.
+Nevertheless, the study indicates that socio-economic changes have a stronger contribution to the potentially increased consequences of future floods, and about a half of the increase of potential economic losses is mitigated by autonomous adaptation.